DRDC-RDDC/pyMassEvac/paper/paper.md

 `pyMassEvac` is implemented as a custom Gymnasium environment [@towers2024a].
-An example of its use as an environment with fixed decision policies is provided in `tutorial\tutorial.ipynb`. `pyMassEvac` may also be used in combination with a reinforcement learning to seek optimal, or at least near-optimal, decision policies.
-Among the many considerations that must be made when selecting or designing a learning algorithm for this environment is that the set of valid actions are dependent on both the state variable
+An example of its use as an environment with fixed decision policies is provided in `tutorial\tutorial.ipynb`. `pyMassEvac` may also be used in combination with a reinforcement learning or approximate dynamic programming algorithm to seek optimal, or at least near-optimal, decision policies.
-$S_k$ and the parameters defined in the initial state $S_0$---see Section 4.1 of @rempel2024a.
-Thus, when using a reinforcement learning algorithm a form of invalid action masking [@huang2022a; @hou2023a] must be implemented.
+Among the many considerations that must be made when selecting or designing a learning algorithm for this environment is that the set of valid actions are dependent on both the state variable $S_k$ and the parameters defined in the initial state $S_0$---see Section 4.1 of @rempel2024a.
+The `step` function takes this into account and only steps the forward to the next event if the selected action is valid.
+However, when using a reinforcement learning algorithm a form of invalid action masking [@huang2022a; @hou2023a] should also be considered.

 # Acknowledgements